h0mbre/h0mbre.github.io/_posts/2025-02-13-Patch_Gapping_Google_COS.md

 ## Shooting Myself in the Foot
 At this point I was happy to have discovered why we were encountering the list bug, but still didn't see how this bug was exploitable or could lead to UAF.
 I started to suspect that the PoC in the patch was just to prove there was in fact an issue and not directly expose a UAF exactly.
 This was a horrible assumption that led me very astray.
 For probably two days worth of effort, I read all of the code over and over looking for ways that I could get a UAF on the buggy qdisc object.
 I don't know why I assumed that the UAF must be on the buggy qdisc, but the fact that it appeared to belong to two separate classes weighed heavy in my mind.
 The issue I kept coming back to was: the qdisc's refcount is correct, it's 2, so how could it be the UAF object?
 I tried to find ways that I could free the qdisc, but still retain a reference to it via class 1:3 or class 3:1 in hopes that that would be the way to access the UAF.

 After a couple of days of trying lots of different strategies and thinking about it, I realized that there was no way to free the qdisc from this buggy condition.
-If you delete it's real parent in 3:1 you have no way grab a handle to it again, because non-root qdiscs must have a classid.
+If you delete its real parent in 3:1 you have no way grab a handle to it again, because non-root qdiscs must have a classid.
 So you can't even look up the qdisc without providing a classid.
 If you delete 1:3, it will remove a refcount from the qdisc, but now everything is normal, it has a refcount of 1 and belongs to class 3:1.

 I was very frustrated at this part and decided to start over, maybe I missed something in the patch.
 I fixated on the fact that in the patch they specifically say "lets trigger the UAF" and the action includes deleting 1:1.
 To this point, I was never able to even delete 1:1 because I get stuck panicking on the list bug.
 After toying with the idea of first initializing 3:1's `alist` appropriately and getting it added to the active list for the scheduler to bypass the list bug, I decided to just quickly make sure there was nothing wrong with my setup.
 Mind you, I've been working in this environment for 2-3 days at this point getting familiar with the bug, reading the code, debugging, brainstorming about ways to get a UAF on the qdisc, etc.